-Paul Weller, Tim Burgess and Gaz Coombes perform for Save The Children Paul Weller Tickets
+Paul Weller, Tim Burgess and Gaz Coombes perform for Save The Children Get Tickets

 Charity's Christmas Tree Sessions returns for second year at London's Union Chapel

 The event, hosted by BBC 6 Music's Lauren Laverne and in aid the charity's Syria Crisis appeal, also saw performances from The Moons, Gaz Coombes, Tim Burgess and special guest Holly Johnson of formerly of Frankie Goes To Hollywood, who closed the evening with festive hit 'The Power Of Love'.

 Weller performed a new song 'Gravity', alongside 'Wild Wood', 'You Do Something To Me' and 'The Pebble & The Boy' from 2005 album 'As Is Now'.
 He said: "'Gravity' is a song I've had for a while now, and I don’t know what to do with it.
 I'm working on a new album, writing and collecting songs, and hopefully it'll be out next year.
 It's what I do, write songs and record them, so I just want to get on with it."

 Barring The Moons, each act was accompanied by the London Metropolitan Orchestra, meaning special arrangements of famous songs.
 Tim Burgess performed a stripped-down acoustic version of The Charlatans breakthrough hit 'The Only One I Know' and 'White' from last year's solo album 'Oh No I Love You'.
 Burgess was then joined by Myleene Klass, who played harp on 'Have Yourself A Merry Little Christmas' and electric piano on 'Let It Snow.'